Cray-HPE/docs-csm/operations/network/management_network/mellanox/scenario-a.md

-# Scenario A: network connection via management network
+# Scenario A: Network Connection Via Management Network

-Description
-The example here covers outside connections achieved via management network.
+This example covers outside connections achieved via management network.

-### Summary
+## Summary

 * Create a new VRF
 * Move interfaces to the new VRF
 * Create a new BGP process for the new VRF